How to get a dog to stop jumping. Try 10 tips for good behavior

 Say goodbye to the days of punishing bad behavior — one key to successfully training your dog is positive reinforcement.

-This means rewarding good behaviors with treats, praise, or playtime instead of punishing destructive behaviors with scolding or other negative responses.
+This means rewarding good behaviors with treats, praise, or playtime, rather than punishing destructive behaviors with scolding or other negative responses.

 Rewards reinforce good behavior by showing your pup that it is being rewarded for doing what you ask.